archiebenn/BIOLM0051_analysis/README.md

 ```

 ### Step 1: Setting up the pipeline environment
-- Recommended to ensure reproducibility by ensuring the same packages are installed when running this pipeline.
+- Recommended to ensure reproducibility.
 - Clone this repo onto your local machine and navigate into this project directory.
 - Set up the project environment using the provided `environment.yml` file:
 ```bash